Reframe the loss into a win

 Ask them to select the top three ideas.

 8. Who can help?
 How?
 Identify those who can support the team to reframe the loss.
 Do we need to ask for external help?

 9. Share it out.
 Once everyone has completed the “Reframe the Loss” canvas, have participants share theirs aloud.
 Compare the points of view of different stakeholders.

 You can also have people fill the canvas on their own first, then break into groups and consolidate results.

-People should prepare for the session.
-Ask them to read the articles above.
+People should prepare for the session and ask them to read the articles above.
 Kick-off the meeting with a quick reminder of the different types of losses.